ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

    * - Observer Type
      - Definition
    * - Disability
-     - Disability observed at the simulant-level throughout the simulation
+     - Disability observed (by cause) at the simulant-level at each time step
    * - Medication
      - The treatment prescription (medication) observed at the simulation-level throughout the treatment algorithm per intervention scenario
    * - Disease observer - 'Ischemic heart disease (IHD)'